kubilisr/kubilisr.github.io/_posts/2017-01-07-software-exploration-dc.markdown

 ```
 bash: dc: command not found
 ```
 but rather at first unexpected behaviour from cursor, it has moved to next line.
-First thought is that there is such command name *dc* and seems it is awaiting for an input.
+First thought is that there is such command named *dc* and seems it is awaiting for an input.
 ```
 user@debian:~$
 user@debian:~$ dc<Return>